 Buying the worst house on the block doesn't hold a lot of appeal for most homebuyers.
-When I was growing up, I imagined buying a quaint cottage with a white picket fence: The prettiest house on the street.
+When you were growing up, you probably imagined buying the prettiest house on the street.
 Even today, that's the dream of some first-time homebuyers.
 They want to buy the best house on the block.
 But buying the worst house on the block is probably a better bet.

-Benefits to Buying the Worst House on the Best Block
+The Benefits of Buying the Worst House on the Best Block

-You can change a lot about a home -- its curb appeal, exterior and interior -- but it's very expensive, almost prohibitive, to change the location.
+You can change a lot about a home—its curb appeal, exterior, and interior—but it's very difficult to change the location.
 There is a reason we cling to the three most important words in real estate: location, location, location.